 Life cycle assessment studies: comparison of peat and peat substitute products

 The life cycle assessment research group at the Zurich University of Applied Sciences (ZHAW) compared the life cycle assessments of 10 substrate components (including peat) and 7 substrate mixtures.
-This study assessed the environmental impacts, social aspects and future availability of the substrate components.
+This study assessed the environmental impacts, social aspects, the plant cultivation characteristics and future availability of the substrate components.

 Torf und Torfersatzprodukte im Vergleich (PDF, 3 MB, 22.12.2015)Studie mit Unterstützung des BAFU

-Tests introducing practical low-peat substrates in the production of ornamental plants
+Tests introducing practical low-peat and peat-free substrates in the production of ornamental plants

 The Federal Council's peat exit plan